samisalkosuo/sample.daytrader9/README.md

 This sample can be installed onto Liberty runtime versions 21.0.0.3-beta and later.
 A prebuilt derby database is provided in resources/data

+## Quickstart

-To run this sample, first [download](https://github.com/OpenLiberty/sample.daytrader9/archive/master.zip) or clone this repo - to clone:
+- To run this sample, first [download](https://github.com/OpenLiberty/sample.daytrader9/archive/master.zip) or clone this repo - to clone:
 ```
 git clone git@github.com:OpenLiberty/sample.daytrader9.git
 ```

-From inside the sample.daytrader9 directory, build and start the application in Open Liberty with the following command:
+- From inside the sample.daytrader9 directory, build and start the application in Open  Liberty with the following command:

 ```
 mvn clean liberty:install-server package liberty:run
 ```